Banana3021/tp/docs/DeveloperGuide.md

 ## **Effort**

 1. **Difficulty level:**<br>
-   * This project has the medium high level of difficulty as all of our developers has to handle this project in the time of pandemic.
+   * This project has a medium high level of difficulty as all of our developers has to handle this project in the time of pandemic.
 It means that all of us have to work from home, thus making the communication harder and reduce the productivity.
-   * Furthermore, all of us has no prior experience of handling brown field project, and has very little experience in using JavaFX.
-Most of the tools used are learnt on the spot and apply directly to the project.
+   * Furthermore, all of us has no prior experience of handling brownfield projects, and have very little experience in using JavaFX.
+Most of the tools used were learnt on the spot and apply directly to the project.
-   * Last but not least, this project has a very tight time constraint.

 2. **Challenges faced:**<br>
-   * Difficulty in communication: All discussions are through Zoom(a software used for online meeting) comes with the risk of slow internet connection and issue in microphone.
+   * Difficulty in communication: All discussions are through Zoom (a software used for online meetings), and came with the risk of slow internet connection and issue in audibility.
-   * Responsibilities outside the project: Most of us has other responsibilities to deal with, limiting us from dedicating more time for this project.
+   * Scheduling: external commitments made it difficult to coordinate and schedule suitable timings for our meetings.

 3. **Effort required:**<br>
-   * Coordinating with all the developers' schedule.
+   * Thoroughly studying the codebase and following its structure when adding new features
    * Learn the convention of writing a proper documentation.
    * Learn the tools such as JavaFX from scratch and apply directly.

 4. **Achievements of the project:**<br>
-   * All the deliverables for each milestone has been submitted on time.
+   * All the deliverables for each milestone have been submitted on time.
    * All the bug detected has been solved on time.

-5. Ultimately, this project has been quite challenging as our solution architecture involves the contacts with more entities type than the original AB3 project.
+5. Ultimately, this project has been quite challenging as our solution architecture involves the contacts with a larger variety of entities than the original AB3 project.
-   The additional entities involved includes `price`, `important info`, and `status`.
-These serves as the foundation for some features implemented and requires extra time and effort to modify the existing feature to ensure the app functions as expected.
+   The additional entities involved include `price`, `important info`, and `status`.
+These serve as the foundation for some features implemented and and extra time and effort was required to modify the existing features to ensure the app functions as expected.